elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - An alert for failed evicted pods (KubeFailedEvictedPods)
 - Resource config for user-alertmanager, config-reloader, gatekeeper
 - Config option for gatekeeper audit interval
+- Network policies for logging stack (fluentd and opensearch)

 ### Removed